nikokultalahti/new-mac-setup/README.md

-# This is personal list of apps to install & configs to change for new laptop setup
+# This is my personal list of apps to install & configs to change for new laptop setup

-## Instructions

-Work in Progress
+This is a work-in-progress and gets updated whenever I change apps/tools that I use.